 The Company and Occidental Chemical Corporation are equal partners in a joint venture, Armand, which manufactures and markets potassium carbonate and potassium bicarbonate for sale in domestic and international markets.
 The potassium-based products are used in a wide variety of applications, including agricultural products, specialty glass and ceramics, and potassium silicates.
-Armand also manufactures for the Company a potassium carbonate-based animal feed additive for sale in the dairy industry, described below under "Animal Nutrition Products."
+Armand also manufactures for the Company a potassium carbonate-based animal feed additive for sale in the dairy industry, described above under "Animal Nutrition Products."

-The Company, FMC and TATA Chemicals (Soda Ash) Partners are equal partners in Natronx.
-The Company's investment is accounted for under the equity method.
+The Company, Tronox and TATA Chemicals (Soda Ash) Partners are equal partners in Natronx.
+Tronox acquired a one-third interest in Natronx from FMC in April, 2015.
 Natronx engages in the marketing and distribution of sodium-based, dry sorbents for air pollution control in electric utility and industrial boiler operations.
 The sorbents, primarily sodium bicarbonate and trona, are used by coal-fired utilities to remove harmful pollutants, such as acid gases, in flue-gas treatment processes.